pengpeng25/cyber-gov-risk-portfolio/public-key-cryptography-basics/task-3-rsa.md

 RSA security depends on keeping the prime numbers **p** and **q** secret.

-If an attacker could factor the public value `n`, they could compute Euler's totient function:
+The private key is derived using Euler's totient function:

 ϕ(n) = (p - 1) × (q - 1)